machinekoder/pickit-docs/docs/documentation/web-interface/index.rst

 Next is the Pickit connection status with the robot.
 An active robot communication is indicated by **✓**, otherwise **∅**.

-Then the **Settings** button is shown.
+Then the :guilabel:`Settings` button is shown.
 Here amongst other the Network and user settings can be defined.
 More information about these settings can be found in the article :ref:`Settings`.

-Next the **Files** button is shown.
-More information about this can be found in the :ref:`Files` article.
+Next the :guilabel:`Snapshots` button is shown.
+More information about this can be found in the :ref:`Snapshots` article.

-Then the **Calibration** button is shown.
+Then the :guilabel:`Calibration` button is shown.
 More information about this can be found in the :ref:`robot-camera-calibration` article.

-At last the **Robot mode** button is shown.
+At last the :guilabel:`Robot` mode button is shown.
 Here you can change from **Robot mode** to **Idle**.

 .. note:: Only when Pickit is in **Idle** mode parameters can be changed and